165-Softtech-Patika-Java-Spring/bitirmeprojesi-cbarkinozer/README.md

 because I needed them while using the API.

 - I added integration tests for controllers (to control flow and API path) and unit tests for service layers by mocking.
-- Happy case, empty case, validations are tested.
+- Happy case, empty case, validations, null parameters are tested.